AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 Through our experiments, we have found a method to automate the removal of coagulant build-up through bursts of high-speed water through the flocculator.

 While our prior hypothesis stated that a decline in the performance of our treatment process was likely from coagulant being lost to the flocculator walls instead of interacting with clay, the current High Rate Sedimentation team has found that the PACl buildup is not a factor in declining removal efficiency.
 For our experiment that means that mitigating an increase in headloss will not necessarily lead to negating a decline in removal efficiency, but removals teams will have more consistent long term experiments by not having to take into account a pressure increase throughout the flocculator.
+#### Tanvi: really great content, but a whole lot o first person and informal language.

 ## Future Work